How Do Site Columns Become Managed Properties - Thus Available for Search

 How to create a site column

-- In the Site Collection where you will be using the column
+- In the Site Collection (or modern site - which is a Site Collection) where you will be using the column

-This article doesn't discuss in detail the Information Architecture of when and where to create the site columns.
+This article doesn't discuss in detail the Information Architecture decisions about when and where to create Site Columns.

 - Manually clicking in the SharePoint page, this is what we'll be using in this article